by Scott Tyson, Managing Director, EMEA, Auvik Networks

 Adopting a network management solution

-Since investing in network management pays so many dividends, why aren’t more organisations already taking advantage of it?
+Since investing in network management pays so many dividends, why aren’t more organizations already taking advantage of it?
 One reason is the difficulty of streamlining management and monitoring solutions across environments that involve hardware and software from multiple vendors, or that span both wired and wireless infrastructure.

 But that concern is becoming less and less relevant.
 Modern network management tools, especially those not developed by hardware vendors themselves, are designed to work well in diverse environments.
 That’s as it should be since the majority of business networks are comprised of multiple hardware vendors.

-Modern network management tools also do a much better job than previous generations of centralising control and monitoring.
+Modern network management tools also do a much better job than previous generations of centralizing control and monitoring.
 Admins can keep track of everything from a single location, using a single software platform.
 That’s a particularly important asset for small and mid-sized businesses that don’t have the time or capital to deploy and learn multiple network management solutions.

 The bottom line?
 Good, proactive network management is now more important than ever to keep employees connected and operations running smoothly.
 Otherwise, you could be surprised by a network problem that takes down your entire operation.